Radium Girls (film)

 Radium Girls is a 2018 American drama film directed by Lydia Dean Pilcher and Ginny Mohler and starring Joey King and Abby Quinn.
 Lily Tomlin and Jane Wagner serve as executive producers.
 Originally screened at the Tribeca Film Festival in 2018, the film was supposed to be released to North American theaters in early April 2020, with a wider release later in the month.
 The release was postponed due to the COVID-19 pandemic.
-On October 23, 2020, the film was released in select theaters and virtual cinemas.
+On October 23, 2020, the film was released in select theaters and virtual cinemas..
+It is based on the book of the same name by Kate Moore.

 Plot

 Bessie and Josephine "Jo" Cavallo are sisters who live with their grandfather in New Jersey.
 Both sisters work at American Radium, where they paint watch dials.

-One day, Bessie meets Walt, a young communist and photographer, who comes to take pictures of the young women at work in the factory.
+One day, Bessie meets Walter White, a young communist and photographer, who comes to take pictures of the young women at work in the factory.
 Bessie and Walt fall for each other, each involving the other more and more into each other's lives.
 Walt brings Bessie into his world of subversive political thought and counter-culture, at one point directing her to Ms. Wiley, who leads the Consumer's League of New Jersey.

 Jo eventually falls ill, and Bessie seeks out help.
 When Mr. Roeder, the foreman, sends along the company doctor, Dr. Flint, the latter finds no problem with Jo.
 After the sisters ask for him to run more tests, he returns with a diagnosis of syphilis, which was the same diagnosis given to the eldest Cavallo sister, Mary, before she died two years prior.

 The Cavallo sisters refuse to accept this diagnosis, especially as Jo is a virgin.
 They seek help from Wiley, who is willing to go against American Radium, but she warns them that the process won't be easy.
 Bessie tries to warn the other girls at the factory of the dangers and urges them to get tested for radium poisoning, but most are reluctant to quit or get tested.
 Once Mary's body is exhumed and tested, her bones are found to be radioactive, strengthening the case against American Radium.
 Eventually two more girls join the Cavallo sisters, but American Radium responds to this momentum by trying to coerce the Cavallo sisters into silence, and then intimidating them by following them around when they walk alone.